OpenTTD/website/_posts/2024-02-18-how-its-made.md

 ## What's source anyway?

 Let's start with the meaning of Open Source, as the source (or source code) of a computer program really is the source of it all.
-In a nutshell, the source code of a computer program is the human-readable form of any program.
+In a nutshell, the source code of a computer program is a form that is a lot easier for humans to understand than the instructions the computer is executing.
 For OpenTTD, we use the programming language [C++](https://en.wikipedia.org/wiki/C%2B%2B).
 This source code is then transformed by a piece of software called a compiler into a binary form that the processor in your device can run.
 The binary is then combined with various other data files to create the game you can download from our website or for example get via Steam.